king-phyte/Calculator/README.md

 A basic calculator with basic view

 --V2.0--
-+ Employed OOP to make facilitate code maintenance and reusability
++ Employed OOP to facilitate code maintenance and reusability
 - Removed sym button (including all related buttons)

 --V2.1--